-While Chinese food can now be found in restaurants across the world, many people have still yet to sample many traditional Chinese desserts.
+While Chinese food can now be found in restaurants across the world, many people still haven’t sampled many traditional Chinese desserts.
 This, despite there being so many to choose from.

 In the following article, we have compiled a list of 25 traditional Chinese desserts.
 With our help you can learn more about each one and its significance in Chinese culture.